 What is “Sharp” Cheese?

 The term “Sharp” when used in reference to cheese denotes a stronger flavor as a result of a longer aging process.
 Many cheese connoisseurs prefer sharper, more mature cheeses.
 If you prefer a more medium-sharp, then you may try our Emmentaler old-world Swiss.
 Some of our other more mature cheeses include Asiago, Canadian Cheddar, Manchego, Parmesan, Romano, and Sharp American.
 Our Orange and White cheddars are both medium sharp.

 Description of Swiss Cheese

 Our Amish swiss cheese is made locally in Pearl Valley, Ohio.
-The time honored process for making swiss was brough here from Switzerland by the local population of Amish and Mennonite people.
-At Shisler’s we have selected what we believe to be the best locally made swiss cheese.
+The time-honored process for making swiss was brought here from Switzerland by the local population of Amish and Mennonite people.
+At Shisler’s, we have selected what we believe to be the best locally-made swiss.